 - Argentina‘s Navy was founded by an Irishman.
 Admiral William Brown was the creator and first admiral of the Argentine Navy.
 He is today hailed as a hero in Argentina for his attempts to protect the country from the Spanish invaders successfully.

 - The oldest yacht club is in Co.
 Cork, Ireland.
 The Royal Cork Yacht Club, founded in 1720, is widely recognised as the world’s oldest yacht club.

 - It is believed that the game of hurling, which is believed to be the world’s fastest game played on grass, was created in Ireland over 3,000 years ago!

 - St. Patrick’s name wasn’t actually ‘Patrick’.
 It was, in fact, it was Maewyn Succat.

 - Did you know?
 Irish playwright George Bernard Shaw is the only person to win both a Nobel Prize and an Oscar.
-Oscar for best-written screenplay Nobel Prize for literature and He also had a rotating office where he could turn to face the sun in the winter and give himself more shade in the summer.
+Oscar for best-written screenplay and Nobel Prize for literature, and He also had a rotating office where he could turn to face the sun in the winter and give himself more shade in the summer.

 Irish Sign Language is unique in that men and women use different signs due to being educated in separate schools historically.